Republican People's Party: Bülent Ecevit: 1972–1980

-Ecevit adopted a distinct left wing role in politics and, although remaining staunchly nationalist, attempted to implement democratic socialism into the ideology of CHP.
+As chairman, Bülent Ecevit adopted a distinct left wing role in politics and, although remaining staunchly nationalist, implemented democratic socialism into the ideology of CHP.
 His arrival saw support for the party increase in the 1973 election.
-After establishing a coalition arrangement with an Islamist party, Ecevit made the decision to invade Cyprus in an atmosphere of deteriorating order on the island.
+After establishing a coalition arrangement with an Islamist party, Ecevit made the decision to invade Cyprus in an atmosphere of deteriorating order on the island that threatened the safety of Turkish Cypriots.
 The 1970s saw the party solidify its relations with trade unions and leftist groups in an atmosphere of intense polarization and political violence.
-The CHP achieved its best ever result in a free and fair multi-party election under Ecevit, when in 1977, the party received 41% of the vote, but not enough support for a stable government.
+The CHP achieved its best ever result in a free and fair multi-party election under Ecevit, when in 1977, the party received 41% of the vote, but not enough support for a majority government.
+Although Ecevit was able to form a government due to some MPs defecting from the Justice Party, the resulting Ecevit government was not stable either.
 Ecevit and his political rival Süleyman Demirel would constantly turnover the premiership as partisan deadlock took hold.
-This ended in a military coup in 1980, resulting in the banning of every political party and major politicians being jailed and banned from politics.
+This, combined with the chaos and political violence in Turkey, eventually ended in a military coup in 1980, resulting in the banning of every political party, political association, labour union, and major politicians being jailed and banned from politics.